peterihimire/blog-challenge-app/README.md

-# Blog Challenge API
+# Post Challenge API

 ## Overview

-The Blog Challenge API is a RESTful service for managing blogs.
-It includes functionalities for creating, reading, updating, and deleting blog entries, as well as retrieving user details.
+The Post Challenge API is a RESTful service for managing posts.
+It includes functionalities for creating, reading, updating, and deleting post entries, as well as retrieving user details.

 ## Features

 - User authentication and authorization
-- CRUD operations for blogs and authors
+- CRUD operations for posts and authors
 - Comprehensive error handling
 - Unit & Integration tests for services and API endpoints